 In this version, the fraudsters identify themselves as high-level executives (CFO, CEO, CTO, etc.), lawyers, or other types of legal representatives and purport to be handling confidential or time-sensitive matters and initiate a wire transfer to an account they control.
 In some cases, the fraudulent request for wire transfer is sent directly to the financial institution with instructions to urgently send funds to a bank.
 This scam is also known as “CEO Fraud”, “Business Executive Scam”, “Masquerading”, and “Financial Industry Wire Frauds”.

 Similar to the two other versions, an email account of an employee is hacked and then used to make requests for invoice payments to fraudster-controlled bank accounts.
 Messages are sent to multiple vendors identified from the employee’s contact list.
-The business may not become aware of the scheme until their vendors follow up to check for the status of the invoice payment.
+The business may not become aware of the scheme until their vendors follow up to check

 Case Study: Predator Pain and Limitless, Hawkeye